Edna Loftus: Death

 After the divorce from Rheinstrom was finalized in 1914, Loftus supported herself by managing a low-rent hotel, The Art, on Kearney St. in the Tenderloin area of San Francisco.
 The hotel was frequently raided by the police, with Loftus being arrested on one occasion for "vagrancy" shortly after attempting suicide for a second time.
 Loftus was taken to the City Hospital in San Francisco in early June 1916 due to worsening symptoms of tuberculosis.
 She died in hospital on 15 June 1916.
 At that time, she was so impoverished that plans were initially made to bury her in a potter's field in the local cemetery.
 After anonymous friends intervened, she was buried in Cypress Lawn Cemetery.
 Harry Rheinstrom was released from the state hospital in February 1914 shortly after the divorce was finalized.
 He never remarried and was killed on 14 October 1918 after he fell at a Philadelphia shipyard while working for the government (predeceasing his mother).
 Her first husband, Winnie O'Connor, married the actress Neva Aymar (d.
 1932) and died on 6 March 1947 after losing his fortune in the stock market crash of 1929.

+For a biography of Loftus see David Grasse, From the Footlights to the Tenderloin – The Tragic Life of Actress Edna Loftus (McFarland, 2024).